SatvikR/homework-help/README.md

 > This was made for the 2nd TechWithTim CodeJam, Discord name: satvikr#6888

+> NOTE: Github shows that this repo has two contributers, which it doesn't.
+(See [this link](https://github.com/SatvikR/homework-help/graphs/contributors)).
+I assume the second contributer is [dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) which DOES NOT add any code, dependabot only updates outdated dependencies.

 ## Description

 This project is a platform made for students to get help on homework and assignments.
 Students can share questions, answer questions, and give feedback.